AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-a-project.md

 <!--
 <ol data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <li value="1">Go to a project whose sharing permissions you want for all projects you create from scratch.
-(NOTE: drafted because linked above)&nbsp;</li>
+(NOTE: drafted because linked above)  </li>
 <li value="2"> Click the More menu, then click <strong>Sharing</strong>. </li>
 <li value="3"> <p>In the Project Access box that displays, near the upper-right corner, click the gear icon <img src="assets/gear-icon-settings.png">, then click <strong>Set as my project access template</strong>.</p> <p>The entities that are granted permissions on the selected project have the same permissions for all the projects you create from scratch in the future.</p> <p> The project access template overrides the sharing defaults granted to you by the Workfront administrator in your Access Level.<br>For more information about specifying sharing defaults for projects in the Access Level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md" class="MCXref xref">Grant access to projects</a>.</p> </li>
 <li value="4">Click <strong>Save</strong>.</li>